-The Pantry will be distributing food from 9:00 am to 11:00 am Friday, April 17th, for seniors 65+, as well as Saturday, April 18th, for anyone.
-As we did in March, you should remain in your car, where you will be assisted by volunteers.
+The Pantry will be distributing food from 9:00 am to 11:00 am Friday, June 19th, for seniors 65+, as well as Saturday, June 20th, for anyone.
+As we did last month, you should remain in your car, where you will be assisted by volunteers.
 We thank you for your patience and cooperation.

 Who We Are